Mrinal Kulkarni

-Mrinal Kulkarni (née Deo; born 21 June 1971) is an Indian actress and director known for her work in several films and television productions.
+Mrinal Kulkarni (née Deo; born 21 June 1968) is an Indian actress and director known for her work in several films and television productions.
 She is best known for her role as Mirabai in Doordarshan's Meerabai and as a fairy on Star Plus's Son Pari.

 She has also acted in Marathi language and Hindi TV serials and films.

 Early life, family and education

 Mrinal was born on 21 June 1968 into a Marathi family in Pune to Dr. Vijay Deo and Dr. Veena Deo.
 She has a sister named Madhura.

-She lost her father to illness on 11 April 2019.
-Her mother died on 29 October 2024.

 She has a Master's degree in Linguistics from Pune University.

 She married her childhood friend Ruchir Kulkarni in 1990 and they have a son, Virajas, who is also a part of Marathi film industry.

+She lost her father to illness on 11 April 2019 and her mother died on 29 October 2024.

 Direction

 Mrinal debuted as a Director with the Marathi film, Prem Mhanje...
 Prem Mhanje....
 Prem Asta.
 The story of the film was written by herself.
 After that, she directed Marathi historical drama Rama Madhav.